lambdamore/lambdamore.github.io/posts/WRFAR.md

 ## Discussion

 ## Conclusion
+That information should help water managers to predict what atmospheric rivers may bring.
+Reservoir engineers in northern California typically release precious water from their reservoirs in the winter, so as to have enough space behind the dam to cope with the threat of flooding.
+With better knowledge of when atmospheric rivers might arrive and how much water they might carry, says Ralph, engineers should be able to manage that winter release more effectively

 *It is not complicated, it's just a lot of it.* <div style="text-align: right"> -- Richard P. Feynman </div>